 Semiosis is about the vague process of inferential logic, caused by the encounters between interpretants, in changing the

 During the 2nd World War, Claude E. Shannon invented the possibility of digitally manipulating information.
 This allows us to better target ads on the Web.
 Firms like Google and Facebook benefit from this in accumulating their capital.
 But the algorithm for calculating information is limited to one unit with a minimal meaning:

 .
-Therefore, as Shannon states, information "says nothing about the value or importance of the information".
+This bit of information, as Shannon states, "says nothing about the value or importance of the information".